 Having built the best set of page builder addons for Beaver Builder, Elementor, and WPBakery Page Builder, now it is time to build an extension for the official Page Builder of WordPress — Gutenberg!

 You read that right!
-For the past few months, we have been working on Ultimate Addons for Gutenberg that will enhance what is possible with Gutenberg.
+For the past few months, we have been working on Spectra which will enhance what is possible with Gutenberg.

 Spectra will introduce custom blocks such as Section, Heading, Info Box, Post Grid, Google Map, Table, Social Share, Menu, Buttons along with the bunch of ready to import starter templates!